MonaNaamani/Programming-Notes/JavaScript.md

 #### Event Listener and Event Handlers in a Component

 Event handler functions are defined inside the function component and, by convention, start with the word “handle” followed by the type of event it is handling.

-The handleHover() function is passed without the parentheses we would typically see when calling a function.
-This is because passing it as handleHover indicates it should only be called once the event has happened.
-Passing it as handleHover() would trigger the function immediately, so be careful!
 ```
 function MyComponent(){
   function handleHover() {